 The memory loss characteristic of Alzheimer's disease is followed by many other cognitive and behavioral symptoms.
 Eventually, over many years, the person loses many mental and physical abilities and requires round-the-clock care.

 Mild cognitive impairment (MCI) is the term used by medical professionals when memory loss is greater than what "normally" occurs with aging, but a person is still able to perform normal daily activities.
-MCI is generally considered to be an early form of Alzheimer's disease.
+MCI can be an early sign of Alzheimer's disease.